Douglas Ross call to vote Labour to oust SNP at next election rejected by UK Tories

 The leader of the Scottish Conservatives said Tory voters should “do what is best for the country” and support “the strongest candidate to beat the SNP” in their constituency.

-But the remarks in an interview with The Sunday Telegraph have sparked fury with the Tories’ London headquarters.
+But the remarks in an interview with The Sunday Telegraph have sparked condemnation from his own party’s London headquarters.
 A spokesman for the party based in London said: “This is emphatically not the view of the Conservative Party.

 “We want people to vote for Conservative candidates wherever they are standing as that’s the best way to keep Labour and the SNP out.”

-"We will obviously and always advocate that Scottish Conservatives vote Scottish Conservative.
-But there is an issue that the public in different parts of the country are sophisticated and they will make up their own mind.
+"I also find it quite arrogant, because it’s not a matter for parties to decide,” she told the BBC.
+“This is a matter for voters and I just see it as a desperate measure by the Tories to shore up the vote in the seats that they do hold."

-Mr Hoy stressed constituencies in north-east Scotland, Ayr and the south of Scotland could be targeted by the Tories at the next general election to exploit the SNP’s troubles.
+Ms Baillie added: “Let me very clear with all your listeners and indeed with Douglas Ross – there is no mistaking this.
+We are asking people to vote Labour.
+If they want to see the back of the Conservatives in the UK Government because they’ve had enough of being let down by them, and if they want to see the back of the SNP in Holyrood, then the only vote that will do that is a Labour vote.”

-Mr Ross had said the priorities of voters should be removing sitting SNP MPs at the next general election due next year.
+Mr Ross said the priorities of voters should be removing sitting SNP MPs at the general election due next year.

-His declaration came after successive polls following the appointment of Humza Yousaf as Nicola Sturgeon’s successor as First Minister and SNP leader showed Labour making rapid ground in voting intentions.
+His declaration came after successive polls following the appointment of Humza Yousaf as Nicola Sturgeon’s successor as First Minister and SNP leader showed Labour making rapid ground.

-A survey published last week carried out by Redfield-Wilton showed the SNP was still on course to win the most Scottish seats at the next general election, but Labour was closing the gap.
-The poll forecast Labour cutting the SNP election lead to five points.
+A survey published last week carried out by Redfield-Wilton showed forecast Labour cutting the SNP election lead to five points.

 “I will always encourage Scottish Conservative voters to vote Scottish Conservative,” he said.
 “But I think generally the public can see, and they want the parties to accept, that where there is the strongest candidate to beat the SNP, you get behind that candidate.”